Applicants must possess a recognized high school diploma or its equivalent (please

 note that distance learning degrees/diplomas do not satisfy this requirement for New

 York State residents).
 Verification must be supplied to the Admissions Office.
-Applicants with a CDOS credential or IEP certificate/diploma will not be accepted.
+Applicants with a CDOS commencement credential or IEP certificate/diploma will not

-These students are advised to take the GED or TASC exam.
-A score of 2700 or better
+be accepted.
+These students are advised to take the TASC or GED exam.
+A score of 2700

-To be considered for admission into programs taught on the Alfred campus, the overall
+To be considered for admission into programs taught on the Alfred campus, the recommended

-high school average must be at least a 76.
+overall high school average is a 76.
 For programs taught in the School of Applied

-Technology (Wellsville campus), the overall average must be at least a 74 to be considered.
+Technology (Wellsville campus), the recommended overall average is a 74.
+Applicants

 but who show potential for success may be considered for admission through the Alfred

-Standardized test score (ACT or SAT) results are required for baccalaureate (bachelor's)
+Standardized test score (ACT or SAT) results are required for baccalaureate degree

-degree programs, for some scholarship considerations, and for those students interested
+programs, for some scholarship considerations, and for those students interested in

-in intercollegiate athletics.
-They are not required, but are strongly encouraged, for associate degree and certificate
+intercollegiate athletics.
+They are not required, but are encouraged, for associate

-programs.
-If a student entering an associate degree or certificate program submits
+degree and certificate programs.
+If a student entering an associate degree or certificate

-standardized test scores, they are used as a supplement to the educational
+program submits standardized test scores, they are used as a supplement to the educational

-studied during the application review process.
-When multiple score reports are submitted,
+background evaluated during the application review process.
+When multiple score reports

-the highest composite score is used from either the old or new (beginning March 2016)
+are submitted, the highest composite score is used from either the old or new SAT (beginning

-exams; the SAT will not be superscored combining scores from both the old and new
+March 2016) exam; the SAT will not be superscored combining scores from both the old

-exams.
-(ACT scores are not superscored.)
-Standardized test scores are not required
+and new exams.
+(The ACT exam is not superscored.)
+Standardized test scores are not

-for applicants to the baccalaureate degree programs who have successfully completed
+required for applicants to the baccalaureate degree programs who have successfully

-college-level course work following high school graduation.
-(Transfer students interested
+completed college-level course work following high school graduation.
+(Transfer students

-in intercollegiate athletics should contact the Athletic Department to discuss standardized
+interested in intercollegiate athletics should contact the Athletic Department to

 Financial need is not considered as part of the admission process.